OSHA Training Institute Support

 The IATSE Training Trust Fund is working hard to provide needed resources for locals to be able to offer and expand training.
 One way we do this is through our OSHA Training Institute Supported Funds program.
 The goal of this program is to support locals in developing new OSHA Outreach Trainers from their locals, both increasing capacity and lowering the cost to providing training.
 If your local has thought about developing an OSHA Outreach Trainer, read this flyer.

-Call us if your local is interested in developing an OSHA Outreach Trainer.
+Contact us if your local is interested in developing an OSHA Outreach Trainer.

 Prerequisites for the OSHA 501